Sierra Leone seeks U.S. military help to fight Ebola

 He also appealed to the United States to help Guinea, and urged Britain to provide more assistance to Sierra Leone.

-Guinea's President Alpha Condé said on Wednesday he is ready to authorize the use of force if necessary if anyone refuses to let doctors check Ebola suspects for signs of the disease.

-"We have an agenda, which is to get rid of this disease as quickly as possible," he told a news conference.

-Britain, the former colonial power, has sent military personnel to establish treatment centers in Sierra Leone, as well as three helicopters and a 100-bed naval hospital.
+Britain, the former colonial power, has sent military personnel to establish treatment centres, as well as three helicopters and a 100-bed naval hospital.

 The U.S. response in Liberia involves 3,000 troops.